digicert/trustedge/examples/pqc-demo/README.md

 # Overview
 This tutorial showcases the integration of Post-Quantum Cryptography (PQC) in IoT communications.
-It demonstrates a quantum-safe session between the TrustEdge MQTT client and the open-source Mosquitto MQTT broker.
+It demonstrates a quantum-safe session between the open-source [DigiCert TrustEdge MQTT client](https://github.com/digicert/trustedge) and the open-source [Eclipse Mosquitto MQTT broker](https://mosquitto.org/).
 The MQTT session is secured using ML-DSA certificates to authenticate the MQTT client with the Mosquitto broker and employs hybrid key exchange (X25519 + ML-KEM-768) during the TLS 1.3 session.

 > **Note:** PQC is only supported in TLS 1.3 as per IETF.
 TLS 1.2 is feature-frozen, making it essential for all TLS clients and servers to upgrade to TLS 1.3.